flipperdevices/flipperzero-firmware/README.md

 - Final URL should appear at the bottom of the web page.
 We'll need to copy that URL.

 # Warnings for the first beta version
+In this version you have to configure the sketch for ESP8266 manually, compile it and flash it.